Universal transition of spectral fluctuation in particle-hole symmetric system: Application to 2D SSH model

 \section{Application to 2D SSH model}

-In this section, we explore this newly found universality for a physical example of 2D SSH like model which has the particle-hole symmetry.
-This two dimensional generalization of 1D SSH model is a representation of bipartite lattice structure, where the interaction strength inside and outside of the unit cell are considered to be different from each other $\alpha$ and $\alpha^{\prime}$ respectively.
-Figure~\ref{fig11} is a diagrammatic representation of the details of the model where two sub-lattices A and B having $a1,a2,a3,\dots$ and $b1,b2,b3,\dots$ lattice points respectively are shown along with the unit cell which consists of four lattice points.
-Due to the bipartite nature of the system, the nearest neighbors (both inside and outside of the unit cell) of every lattice point belong to the other sub-lattice.
-In this representation of 2D SSH model, inside a square unit cell the pair of lattice points belonging to the same sub-lattice, sit at the ends of the diagonal.
+In this section, we explore this universality for a physical example of 2D SSH like model once with chiral symmetry and again with particle-hole symmetry.
+This two dimensional generalization of 1D SSH model is a representation of bipartite lattice structure where the interaction strength inside and outside of the unit cell are considered to be different from each other.
+Figure~\ref{fig11} is a diagrammatic representation of the details of the model where two sublattices A and B having $a11,a21,a31,\dots,c11,c21,c31,\dots$ and $b11,b21,b31,\dots,d11,d21,d31,\dots$ lattice points respectively are shown along with the unit cell which consists of four lattice points (one of each $a,b,c$ and $d$).
+The pair of lattice points belonging to the same sublattice \new{((a and c) or (b and d))} sit at the ends of the diagonal of a square unit cell.